-Having rheumatoid arthritis can put you at risk of complications in the lungs, heart, eyes and other organs.
-Dr Tan York Kiat from the Department of Rheumatology & Immunology at Singapore General Hospital provides an overview.
+Having rheumatoid arthritis (RA) can also put you at risk of other complications.
+Dr Tan York Kiat, Senior Consultant from the Department of Rheumatology & Immunology at Singapore General Hospital (SGH), provides an overview.

-A chronic inflammatory disorder, RA causes pain, swelling, stiffness and loss of function in the joints (more commonly, in the wrists and fingers).
+A chronic inflammatory disorder, rheumatoid arthritis (RA) causes pain, swelling, stiffness and loss of function in the joints (more commonly, in the wrists and fingers).
 Other parts of the body such as the skin, eyes and lungs may also be affected.

-In Singapore, RA is the most common chronic inflammatory arthritis.
+In Singapore, rheumatoid arthritis (RA) is the most common chronic inflammatory arthritis.
 The worldwide prevalence is approximately 1 per cent.
 "Most patients are women, for whom RA tends to set in between 35-50 years of age," observes

-The exact cause of RA is unknown, although genes, environment and hormones may be contributing factors.
+The exact cause of rheumatoid arthritis (RA) is unknown, although genes, environment and hormones may be contributing factors.
 Dr Tan adds: "For some people, the illness might be relatively self-limited while others have a chronic progressive disease and may suffer from stiff, painful and inflamed joints for a lifetime."

-What we know is that RA is an autoimmune disorder, characterised by a faulty immune system that attacks the individual’s own healthy tissues such as the joint linings (synovium).
+What we know is that rheumatoid arthritis (RA) is an autoimmune disorder, characterised by a faulty immune system that attacks the individual’s own healthy tissues such as the joint linings (synovium).

 But it's not just pain that RA patients have to contend with.

 This autoimmune disease can affect other parts of the body too.
-Even with proper diagnosis and treatment options like medication, physical and occupational therapy and surgery, patients with RA may suffer complications such as anaemia, heart disease and osteoporosis.
+Even with proper diagnosis and treatment options like medication, physical and occupational therapy and surgery, patients with rheumatoid arthritis (RA) may suffer complications such as anaemia, heart disease and osteoporosis.

 What it is: A reduction of red blood cells in the body.